Devansh2005/Hacktoberfest2020/README.md

 # Hacktoberfest2020

 Make your first Pull Request and earn a free tee from GitHub!
+And after your 4 Pull Request you can win goodies like T-shirt and stickers..

 ![Hacktoberfest 2020](osc_hacktoberfest2020.png)